smitley/DHCP_automation/README.md

 ### DHCP_automation

-addHostForLeases.sh script finds hosts in the lease file and then creates static entries.
+addHostFromLeases.sh script finds hosts in the lease file and then creates static entries.

 #Please make sure to set all of your variables correctly.